 Targu Mures is a city in Mures county, in the region of Transylvania.
-An alternate spelling of its name is Tirgu Mures, and is often abbreviated Tg.
+An alternate spelling of its name is Tirgu Mures, and it is often abbreviated as Tg.
 Mures.
-The city was first documented in 1332 under the Latin name Novum Forum Siculorum.
-In 1405, the King of Hungary Sigismund of Luxembourg granted the city the right to organize fairs, and in 1616 the city changed its name to Targu Mures (targ mean "market" in Romanian).
-The city received a major boost to its social and economic life when it became home to supreme court of justice of the Principality of Transylvania in 1754.
+The city was first documented in 1332 under the Latin name of Novum Forum Siculorum.
+In 1405, the King of Hungary Sigismund of Luxembourg granted the city the right to organize fairs, and in 1616 the city changed its name to Targu Mures (targ means "market" in Romanian).
+The city received a major boost to its social and economic life when it became home to the supreme court of justice of the Principality of Transylvania in 1754.
 Avram Iancu, the leader of the 1848 Romanian revolution in Transylvania, was a young lawyer in Targu Mures before engaging in the fight for the rights of Romanians living in Transylvania.
 The 2002 census was the first to show the Hungarians as a minority.
 The municipality of Targu Mures is officially bilingual, with both Romanian and Hungarian languages being recognised officially and used in public signage, education, justice and access to public administration.

 more travel information: www.romaniatourism.com/targu-mures.html

 Targu Mures has three local transport operators, connecting the city's main areas and the tourist attractions.
-There is also the option to rent a car using services offered by EuroCars.
+There is also the option to rent a car using the services offered by EuroCars.

 Due to the economic boom in the recent years and to the increasing number of tourists, Targu Mures has developed many accommodation offers such as hotels and hostels and the option of renting short and long term apartments.

 Finding the appropiate dining place in Targu Mures isn't difficult.
 A great number of restaurants and bars are available, with many of them serving traditional Romanian specialties.
 There are also fast food restaurants available.